andyau/musicdeepdive/START_HERE.md

 **For analyzing Casey Briggs' ARIA Charts Dataset**

-I apologize for the earlier confusion with the election data!
 This toolkit is correctly built for **ARIA music charts** analysis.
 Here's everything you need to get started.

 ---